rbressanelli/vintage_rentals/README.md

 There is only one media of each.

-Only customers are allowed to rent medias and they can rent one media at a time.
+Only customers are allowed to rent medias and they can rent only one media at a time.

-The return date of a rented media is choosen by the customer.
+The return date of a rented media is chosen by the customer.

 🎓 Project developed as second Capstone of Q4 back end module of the Fullstack Developer Course of [Kenzie Academy Brasil](https://kenzie.com.br/v2/).